China bears teeth in 'Wolf Warrior' trade diplomacy | DW | 25.11.2020

 When China's president XI Jinping visited Australia in 2014, bilateral relations were on a more friendly footing

-A whopping six billion dollars' worth of goods have been targeted.
-Around one third of Australia's total exports go to China and the market is estimated to be worth €94 billion ($105 billion) in the 2018-2019 financial year.
+A whopping $6 billion in goods has been targeted.
+Around one-third of Australia's total exports go to China and the market is estimated to be worth €94 billion ($105 billion) in the 2018-2019 financial year.
 Australia is certainly not feeling the benefit of the Free Trade Agreement (ChAFTA) it signed just five years ago.

 Read more: Kevin Rudd: 'We need to understand China's global strategy'